 It’s been a very interesting time for Logic recently, especially after announcing his retirement in the summer of last year, but just like any “retired rapper,” he couldn’t resist coming back.
 Around the same time he supposedly stopped rapping, he announced a side project in the works – an alter ego who embodies the villainous persona similar to what MF DOOM built up.
 Just under a month after the tragic passing of MF DOOM, Logic released his side project under the moniker “Doc D”, which was a tribute to the deceased rapper.

-Just as you’d expect, Logic – or Doc D in this space – found himself falling into the underground aesthetic built up by artists such as the previously mentioned MF DOOM and Del The Funky Homosapien – who lands a feature on this project – have had tremendous influence on Logic’s career.
+Just as you’d expect, Logic – or Doc D in this space – found himself falling into the underground aesthetic built up by artists such as the previously mentioned MF DOOM and Del The Funky Homosapien – who lands a feature on this project – and have had tremendous influence on Logic’s career.
 While many saw this as an unexpected move Logic was making, those who are/were fans foresaw Logic diving into this pocket more, especially coming after his latest release, No Pressure.
-Similar to that project, Planetory Destruction had Doc D in a similar lane in terms of rapping, but was way less serious and felt like a fun project rather than a triple A label release and thats what I respect the most about this project.
-Every project he released, Logic constantly ranted about how he didn’t care what others thought about his art, but this was the first project where let loose and not give a shit what anybody said.
-After all, the album has yet to hit streaming so if you got your hands on this album within the first week of its release, then you’re passion for the genre if hip-hop is beyond any limits.
+Similar to that project, Planetory Destruction had Doc D in a similar lane in terms of rapping, but was way less serious and felt like a fun project rather than a triple A label release.
+Every project he’s released, Logic constantly ranted about how he didn’t care what others thought about his art, but this was the first project where let loose and stopped giving a shit about what anybody said.
+After all, the album has yet to hit streaming so if you got your hands on this album within the first week of its release, then you’re passion for the genre of hip-hop is beyond any limits.

-Many questioned Logic’s ability after his 2019 releases of the Supermarket soundtrack and Confessions of a Dangerous Mind, but Planetory Destruction shows that Logic still has that spark in him which most haven’t seen since his early mixtape days.
+Many questioned Logic’s artistic ability after his 2019 releases of the Supermarket soundtrack and Confessions of a Dangerous Mind, but Planetory Destruction shows that Logic still has a spark in him which most haven’t seen since his early mixtape days.

-With such a creatively specific album like this one, it was surprised to see any features at all as many artists prefer to keep their creation to themselves.
-Logic rallied the Ratt Pack once again on the posse cut, “Back to the Basement,” where as the title suggests, the crew takes the basement cypher approach with everyone spitting their verses with no hook in between.
+With such a creatively specific album like this one, it was surprising to see any features at all as many artists prefer to keep their creations to themselves.
+Logic rallied the Ratt Pack once again on the posse cut, “Back to the Basement,” where as the title suggests, the crew takes the basement cypher approach with everyone spitting their verses and no hook in between.
 The infamous Punch from the TDE crew steps out on “200 Million Woolongs” and shows fans he can easily take his fellow crew member’s spots on the label if he wanted to (satire).
 Finally, Logic pulled off any hip-hop head’s dream collaboration: Ghostface Killah of the Wu-Tang Clan and Del The Funky Homosapien of The Hieroglyphics.
-The three spit their individual verses with each emcee killing it, but Ghostface delivering a relatively short verse sadly.
-However, Ghostface does appear in the interlude towards the end of the track where he says the lines (“Fuck you Doc D, you ain’t nobody / You nothing but a fake ass villain, you and your lil’ villains”), which was an small tribute to his frequent collaborator and close friend, MF DOOM, who, as previously mentioned, majorly influenced the project.
+The three spit their individual verses with each emcee killing it, but Ghostface sadly delivered a relatively short verse.
+However, Ghostface does appear in the interlude towards the end of the track where he says the lines (“Fuck you Doc D, you ain’t nobody / You nothing but a fake ass villain, you and your lil’ villains”), which was an small tribute to his frequent collaborator and close friend, MF DOOM, who, as previously mentioned, was a major influence to the project.

 More specifically though, the skits can be very irksome after some time.
 Think about a movie that just came out and while you’re watching, you start to notice certain scenes you’d rather skip.
 You can easily skip the scene but the movie feels different right after, and soon you start to lose interest a bit.
 That same bit applies to the album, but as far as the musical tracks where Logic is rapping or a sample is looping, they were all very unique and brought out a part of Logic none of us thought we’d ever see again.

 In closing, Logic’s, or Doc D’s, album Planetory Destruction was a very successful attempt at trying to step outside the box but fit in this realm where that ambitious approach is the norm.
 Doc D embraces that underground aesthetic that is the key to the hearts of many hardcore hip-hop fans and applies every single bit of it into this project.
-The creative storyline with the album acting as a secondary notion to the plot was a great approach on Logic’s end and while certain aspects of the album can feel a bit tiresome when listening.
-This is a style Logic should hop back in again and expand on the creative approach of this album.
+The creative storyline with the album acting as a secondary notion to the plot was a great approach on Logic’s end, though certain aspects of the album can feel a bit tiresome when listening.
+This is a style Logic should hop back into again and expand on the creative template of this album.